kquo/tips/azure/index.md

     - Azure CLI is set up with the token automatically, of course
     - Terraform picks up the token automatically also
     - Anything running within the Github Action job can use Azure CLI to get respective API tokens, as shown below
-    - Example OIDC Github Action job:
+    - Example OIDC Github Action job using Azure CLI:
     ```yaml
       jobs:
         task_leveraging_oidc_login: